top of page

 Personal Life coach Danny Garcia

-After retiring from playing I returned to the game, first as a minor league coach with the San Diego Padres, followed by becoming an MLB scout and Latin American Coordinator with the Milwaukee Brewers.
-Eventually a Special Assistant to the GM, Player Personnel, for the Baltimore Orioles.
-I was fortunate to travel everywhere, Australia, Korea, Japan, and all over Latin America, coaching, evaluating, listening, and observing different cultures.
-Since I was academically trained in cognitive behavioral psychology I began using my observational knowledge of how the mind and body work together by helping those around me.
+After my baseball playing career ended I returned to the game as a minor league hitting coach with the San Diego Padres, an MLB scout and Latin American Coordinator with the Milwaukee Brewers.
+Eventually becoming a front office exec and Special Assistant to the GM, Player Personnel for the Baltimore Orioles.
+I was fortunate to travel everywhere, Australia, Korea, Japan, and everywhere in Latin America, coaching, evaluating, listening, and observing different cultures and techniques.
+Academically trained in cognitive psychology, I began utilizing my observational knowledge of how the mind and body work together by helping the people around me improve their mindsets.
 I’ve come to realize, as Yogi Berra said,

 "Baseball is 90% mental and the other half is physical !"